Charles Wolf Jr.: Awards

 In 2007, Wolf received the Order of the Rising Sun, Gold Rays with Neck Ribbon, from the government of Japan.
 He was recognized for helping to nurture U.S. public opinion that was favorable to Japan.

 Education

-Wolf received BS, Masters, and PhD degrees in economics from Harvard University.BS was earned before service in WW II, the latter two degrees after his foreign service immediately after the War in the Pacific.
+Wolf received BS, Masters, and PhD degrees in economics from Harvard University.
+BS was earned before service in WWII, the latter two degrees after his foreign service immediately after the War in the Pacific.